Zlinlin211/DeepATPSeq/README.md

 After running step (4), the prediction results of the protein-ATP binding residues of the predicted proteins were obtained, and the result file was located in the following path: "Folder path to save the relevant files "/seq.deepatpseq.

-NOTE：train_seq.fa file is the protein sequences of the training set and test_seq.fa file is the protein sequences of the testing set.
+NOTE：PATP-388.fa file is the protein sequences of the training set and PATP-TEST.fa file is the protein sequences of the testing set.

 # 3、Reference